-New Please Read - Letter from Captain Wood, September 5, 2014
+Please Read - Letter from Captain Wood, from September 5, 2013

 Dear New Student,

 On behalf of the Staff and Battalion, I would like to welcome you to the Naval Reserve Officers Training Corps (NROTC) unit at Oregon State University, and take this opportunity to provide you with information about this year’s NROTC New Student Orientation (NSO).

 NSO is scheduled to begin on Friday, September 19, 2013 at 0800 (8:00 am) in the Naval Armory near the corner of 26th and Washington Way.
 Please plan to arrive no later than 0815 (8:15 am).
 NSO will end on Friday, September 26 afternoon at an official swearing-in and BBQ for students and their guests.
 BBQ will be held at the Naval Armory immediately following NSO graduation.
 Early dorm room check-in begins on September 19th for most incoming students.
 For those who have special circumstances, please contact the NROTC unit secretary, Ms. Plagmann at 541-737-6289.

 In order to properly prepare for NSO, please use this NSO Checklist link, it includes required tasks and due dates of things to accomplish prior to arriving on campus.
 NSO is not designed as a screening or evaluation.
 It is used to introduce you to the NROTC unit and to military customs and courtesies, and to promote a sense of class community with your contemporaries.
 It also instills a mindset for professional and academic excellence.
 We will challenge you both mentally and physically.
 A positive attitude and good level of physical fitness are essential for success.